"Blinded By Science"

 Because of the scary images, foul language and unedifying focus on the occult, THE QUIET ONES is a movie that media-wise families will hopefully decide to avoid.

+Supposedly based on true events, THE QUIET ONES is a horror movie that takes place in 1974.
+At Oxford University, Professor Coupland tells his students that there is no supernatural, but that everything can be answered through science.
+Coupland recruits Brian to film him and his team as they experiment on a disturbed girl named Jane.
+As the research continues, Brian grows fond of Jane, and the team starts to wonder if Jane is actually possessed.
+Coupland becomes more adamant in his scientific theories, and weirder things begin to happen.
 THE QUIET ONES starts off intriguing as it explores various areas of belief.
 Sadly, the movie had the chance to end on a positive or redeemable note, but it decided to avoid the answer to demonic activity, and that answer is Jesus.
 That said, it’s interesting that the main character is so blinded by scientific ambition that he can’t see the obvious reality of supernatural evil.
 For its scary images, foul language and unedifying focus on the occult, THE QUIET ONES is a movie that media-wise families will decide to avoid.